 All submissions must follow the rules for their category.

-We are currently closed to submissions.
+We will open to submissions in September 2022.
 Scroll to view our Manuscript Wish List and to learn How to Query.

 MANUSCRIPT WISH LIST

-We will open for queries and submissions in Summer 2022.
+We will open for queries and submissions in September 2022.
 Here are some of our interests:

 -Children’s chapter books with strong Orthodox, Catholic, or saint-loving Protestant faith and adventure elements.
 Narrative voice is paramount, whether creative nonfiction or fiction.
 Give us kids in the woods, secret passages, books that hold clues to hidden truths, kids who climb trees or build treehouses (whether because they love birds or because they want to be Stylites).